 I could not resist the cheap and beautiful wool products all over South America.
 Seriously, my poncho from Quito cost me S$30, my jacket from Arequipa was S$20, and the gloves and hat from La Paz were S$10 in total, which altogether is cheaper than the cost of the Uniqlo down jacket!

-Cleaning and storage tips
+Cleaning and storage tips for winter wear

 When do you need to dryclean instead of machine wash?